 If you notice a new onset of symptoms, please seek medical attention right away.
 The diseases that stem from exposure to PFAS and other toxic agents occur within 10 to 20 years from the first time you drank contaminated water, as they have a long latency period.
 During this period of time, the toxic agents gradually cause damage to the organs they reached.
 Because these diseases are often misdiagnosed in toxic exposure victims, it is a good idea to look for a second and even third opinion.
 Not only a correct and accurate diagnosis will help you receive appropriate treatment for your disease, but it may also qualify you for compensation.

-It is worthy of note that if you have any other cancer, you are still eligible for compensation, as exposure to PFAS is known to cause malignant diseases.
-In the regrettable event that you developed one of the health issues and diseases above, do not hesitate to contact our law firm for a free of charge case review.
-We will actively listen to you and, after you thoroughly explain your situation, our attorneys will begin preparing your claim for submission if you are deemed eligible.
+In the regrettable event that you developed one of the health issues and diseases above, do not hesitate to contact us for a free-of-charge case review.
+We will actively listen to you and, after you thoroughly explain your situation and begin preparing your claim for submission if you are deemed eligible.
 While the process is very complex, it will require minimal involvement on your part and will unfold mostly over the phone.

-With over three decades of experience in pursuing toxic exposure cases, our attorneys are ready to help you recover the financial compensation you deserve for your injury if you are a veteran or a family member of one who was stationed on Wright-Patterson Air Force Base for at least 1 year after 1970.
-All you have to do is provide your lawyer with your military and medical records, which will stand as evidence to support your claim.
-Nevertheless, because solid proof must accompany your claim, our legal experts will conduct in-depth research to discover additional evidence for your case.
-It is important to know that if you are a veteran, you can recover compensation from the military base.
-Eventually, you will receive the maximum compensation available for your diagnosis, which will also help you afford better healthcare and treatment.
-Finally, it is worthy of note that if you already receive disability compensation from the VA, you can still file a claim with Alameda Naval Base, as you are entitled to money from both.
+With over three decades of experience in pursuing toxic exposure cases, we are ready to help you recover the financial compensation you deserve for your injury if you are a veteran or a family member of one who was stationed on Wright-Patterson Air Force Base for at least 1 cumulative year after 1970.
+If found eligible and your claim is filed, eventually, you will receive the maximum compensation available for your diagnosis, which will also help you afford better healthcare and treatment.

 10 Minutes Over the Phone